-There is a very good reason that after over three years alcohol-free I still blog about sobriety most days.
+There is a very good reason that after over four years sober I still blog in my community most days.
 I’m going to do whatever it takes to hold onto my freedom because alcohol addiction is serious business.
 The risk of relapse is high even after years of sobriety, but I believe the key is to stay aware.
 To never forget or diminish my last bottom and to take time every single day to support, reflect and learn.
 Luckily, I enjoy the process because the rewards are HUGE.

 In this interview with Diane Sawyer Vargas says